meirisoda/school_fall2023/PSCL389/EXAM2/12 Reading Notes.md

 Both forms of reminiscence increased the frequency of happiness over the weeklong study, whereas the control treatment did not.
 People who used cognitive imagery reported a greater increase in happiness than externalized imagery.
 #### Vividness and Detail in Memories
-Does vividenss of recall mediate the
+Does vividenss of recall mediate the creater increase in frequency of happiness found in the cognitive imagery group relative to the memorabilia group?